Anupam Kher: Breakthrough, public recognition and awards success (1989–2001)

 His other box office hits of this period, include Beta (1992), Shola Aur Shabnam (1992), Lootere (1993), Waqt Hamara Hai (1993), Khalnayak (1993), Hum Hain Kamaal Ke (1993), Gumrah (1993) and Darr (1993).
 He then appeared in Sooraj Barjatya's Hum Aapke Hain Koun..!
 (1994) and Aditya Chopra's Dilwale Dulhania Le Jayenge (1995).
 Both the films did extremely well at the box office and emerged All Time Blockbusters as well as the highest and second highest-grossing film of all time, respectively.
 For his performance in the former, Kher received another nomination in the Filmfare Award for Best Supporting Actor category.
-In the late-1990s, he continued to play supporting roles in critically and commercially successful ventures, such as Judwaa (1997), Ziddi (1997), Deewana Mastana (1997), Jab Pyaar Kisise Hota Hai (1998), Kuch Kuch Hota Hai (1998), Bade Miyan Chote Miyan (1998), China Gate (1998), Hum Aapke Dil Mein Rehte Hain (1999) and Haseena Maan Jaayegi (1999).
+In the late-1990s, he continued to play supporting roles commercially successful ventures, such as Judwaa (1997), Ziddi (1997), Deewana Mastana (1997), Kuch Kuch Hota Hai (1998), Bade Miyan Chote Miyan (1998), Hum Aapke Dil Mein Rehte Hain (1999) and Haseena Maan Jaayegi (1999).

-Kher began the new decade playing antagonist in Rakesh Roshan's romantic blockbuster Kaho Naa...
+Kher began the new decade playing an antagonist in Rakesh Roshan's romantic blockbuster Kaho Naa...
 Pyaar Hai which made Hrithik Roshan a star.
 He followed it with four more major successes the same year with Dulhan Hum Le Jayenge, Kya Kehna, Hamara Dil Aapke Paas Hai and Mohabbatein.
 In 2001, he had another hit in Jodi No.1 and received praise for his performance in Rehnaa Hai Terre Dil Mein, which did not do well commercially, but went on to attain cult status in later years.